finsellwood/ConwaysLife/readme.txt

 Conway's Life Code by Finlay Osman Sellwood
 This code consists of four files; 'main.f', 'inputcode.f', 'liferules.f' and 'rnd.f'.
 Along with this, an 'inputfile.txt' file is included to demonstrate reading from a file.
+Note that this code is for a normal (synchronous) Life implementation, and the modified, asynchronous, code is found on the 'Asynchronous-Life' branch.

 RUNNING THE CODE
 To run the code, only main.f needs to be opened in SwiftForth (SF), the others are called internally.